prismicio/prismic-gatsby/docs/previews.md

 2. If `window` has `__PRISMIC_PREVIEW_DATA__` in it, let's conditionally assign it.
 This example uses the
    [optional chaining](https://github.com/babel/babel/tree/master/packages/babel-plugin-proposal-optional-chaining)
    proposal, but feel free to do this in any way you prefer.
+We also need to check for `window`'s existence to prevent issues during SSR.
 3. Pass `staticData` and `previewData` into `mergePrismicPreviewData`.
 This helper will merge our `previewData` and `staticData` objects together, ensuring that we use fresh preview data where it's appropriate, and fallback